 We used to have many more public houses in and around Sandy than we do now.
 Since 2007, we have lost the 'Rose & Crown' (to residential redevelopment) and in the Spring of 2013, the 'Lord Roberts' (now a hairdressing salon!).
 The group has collected a pub sign from the Stoneaxe in Stratford Road.
 The pub has long since been demolished but we are in the process of restoring the sign and will be displaying it at future exhibitions.

 The 'New Inn', on the corner of St Neots Road and the A1 Great North Road, is now re-opened as an Indian Restaurant, 'The Akbar'.

 Recently, Ken Page and John Goodlet came along to one of our Open Meetings and gave an illustrated talk on Sandy Pubs, past and present', which filled in a lot of gaps in our knowledge.
 We are grateful to Ken and John for allowing us to use some of the material in our book, launched in November 2009, as well as a full article for one of our editions of SHRUB, the group's twice-annual newsletter, available free of charge to all members.

 Michael Rutt, a former member of the Group and long time local resident, has researched some of the local place names and their origins.
 Click here to read his article.

-The Group has launched our next book of local views: 'Pictorial Memories of Sandy, Volume 2', which contains 40 or so new images of views and memorabilia of the Sandy of Yesteryear.
-The book will be available from Sandy Tourist Information Centre, online, or directly from the group.
-Click here to learn about the new book launch, which was held at Sandy Library in the presence of Sandy Town Mayor, Geoff White
+The Group launched Volume 2 of 'Pictorial Memories of Sandy', which contains 40 or so new images of views and memorabilia of the Sandy of yesteryear.
+The book is available from Sandy Tourist Information Centre, online, or directly from the group.
+Click here to learn about the book launch, which was held at Sandy Library in the presence of Sandy Town Mayor, Geoff White in November 2009.

 Other project updates will appear here as and when details come to hand.